Scoey Mitchell: Early life and career

 Mitchell also was on a number of television shows as himself, including Match Game from 1974 to 1979, Super Password in 1988, The Joey Bishop Show 1968–69, Hollywood Squares in 1968, and Tattletales from 1974 to 1978 and from 1982 to 1984.
-He guest starred on an episode of Taxi titled "Memories of Cab 804, Part 1" (1978) during the first season and his name was misspelled in the end credits as "Scoey Mitchlll" (a letter 'l' replaced the letter 'e').
+He guest starred on an episode of Taxi titled "Memories of Cab 804, Part 1" (1978) during the first season and his name was misspelled in the end credits as "Scoey Mitchell" (a letter 'l' replaced the letter 'e').
+Interestingly, during a recurring role on the series Rhoda, Mitchell’s name was misspelled as “SCOEY MITCHLLL” (an ‘L’ replacing the letter ‘E’) on the end credits of S01E23, “A Nice Warm Rut.”

 In September 1970, ABC cast Mitchell in Barefoot in the Park based on Neil Simon's Broadway play of the same name.
 The series cast members were predominantly black, making it the first American television sitcom since Amos 'n' Andy to have a predominantly black cast (Vito Scotti was the sole major white character).
 Barefoot in the Park had been a successful 1967 film starring Robert Redford and Jane Fonda.
 It was thought by ABC that placing Barefoot in the Park behind Bewitched would do well, but because that show was already in a slump, Barefoot in the Park never developed high numbers for the network.
 During its first few episodes, Barefoot in the Park developed behind-the-scenes strife that sealed its fate: Mitchell was fired due to "differences of opinion" with the series' producers.
 Rather than replace Mitchell with another actor—and already disenchanted with the low ratings—ABC decided to cancel Barefoot in the Park in December 1970.

 In 1986, Mitchell was in Jo Jo Dancer, Your Life Is Calling, a semi-autobiographical film about Richard Pryor.
 In 2017, after a hiatus of almost thirty years, he returned to acting, in a one-off role in A Kindred Soul.